 Through his writings, Maldonado-Torres delves into the root causes of racism and white supremacy, offering a fresh lens to understand these deeply entrenched systems.

 As a scholar and activist, Kiesha-Robinson Miller’s work stands at the crossroads of Afro-pessimism, gender, and sexuality.
-She delves deep into the unique challenges faced by black women, exploring the layered oppressions they navigate daily.
+She explores the unique challenges faced by black women, exploring the layered oppressions they navigate daily.

 Miller’s contributions to Afropessimism underscore its potential as a tool for understanding and challenging the systemic injustices faced by black women.